-The project is conducted in Ukraine in coordination with the Ukrainian Association of Oral History and several academic research centers where oral historical work is actively pursued.
-The following centers participate in the work of the project: Deparment of History of Ukraine, Poltava State Pedagogical University (Prof. Yuri Voloshyn); Department of Ukrainian Studies, Kharkiv National University (Prof. Gelinada Hrinchenko); Oral History Centre, Pereiaslav-Khmelnytskyj State Pedagogical University (Taras Nahajko); Department of History, National University Kyiv Mohyla Academy (Prof. Natalia Shlikhta); Department of History and Theory of Sociology, Lviv National University (Prof. Tetiana Lapan); Deparment of Archeology and Ethnology, Odesa National University (Prof. Oleksandr Prigarin).
-Tetiana Pastushenko, a researcher at Institute of History of Ukraine, Ukrainian National Academy of Sciences will act as project manager in Ukraine.
-Dr. Natalia Khanenko-Friesen, PCUH project’s initiator, will coordinate and supervise the work of the research team.
+The project was conducted in Ukraine in partnership with the Ukrainian Association of Oral History, as well as several academic research centres where oral historical work is actively pursued: the Deparment of History of Ukraine, Poltava State Pedagogical University (Prof. Yuri Voloshyn); the Department of Ukrainian Studies, Kharkiv National University (Prof. Gelinada Hrinchenko); the Oral History Centre, Pereiaslav-Khmelnytskyj State Pedagogical University (Taras Nahajko); the Department of History, National University Kyiv Mohyla Academy (Prof. Natalia Shlikhta); the Department of History and Theory of Sociology, Lviv National University (Prof. Tetiana Lapan); and the Department of Archeology and Ethnology, Odesa National University (Prof. Oleksandr Prigarin).

 Further project details can be found, in Ukrainian, here.